 - Persons 13 years and older: 1 pill once per day for at least 10 days (up to 6 weeks during a community outbreak).

 - Children aged 1-12 years: Based on weight.

 Zanamivir is taken as follows:

-- Persons 5 years and older: 2 inhalations once per day for 10 days in a household setting (28 days in a community outbreak).
+- Persons 5 years and older: 2 inhalations once per day for 10 days (up to 28 days in a community outbreak).